 2. Physical and personal characteristics or description, biometric information, geolocation data, education, professional or employment-related information.

 3. Commercial information, including bank account number, credit card number, debit card number, records of personal property, credit data from credit bureaus, and demographic data from data brokers to build and populate FICO models that control its business software.

 4. Products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies; Internet or other electronic network activity information, including browsing history, search history, and information regarding a consumer’s interaction with an Internet Web site, application, or advertisement.

 FICO draws inferences from any of the information identified in this section to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
 These inferences allow FICO to improve its products and services and tailor its online information for the benefit of its customers.

 2. Sources of Personal Data

-FICO collects personal data from applications, questionnaires, and other forms you submit to us or our clients, such as your contact information (name, home address, email, and telephone number) and your date of birth, Social Security number, social insurance number, passport or other identification number, nationality, job title, your company’s name and industry sector, your company’s location (country, state and zip code).
+FICO collects personal data from applications for employment, other applications or questionnaires when you contact us, and other forms you submit to us or our clients, such as your contact information (name, home address, email, and telephone number) and your date of birth, Social Security number, social insurance number, passport or other identification number, nationality, job title, your company’s name and industry sector, your company’s location (country, state and zip code).
 FICO also collects personal data from your transactions and interactions with us, such as your professional interests, or information you may provide via your interactions with our online forums, blogs, or participation in our online communities.

 FICO collects personal data from credit bureaus if it is necessary for the delivery of the services we provide you, and we may access public sources of personal data, such as census data and real estate records, and private source of personal data such as business bureau, industry analyst, or market research data.